YOO-uN-ee/2026/_posts/2026-04-27-spatial-awareness.md

     An image with two chicks and a cup on a wooden table.
 From the camera’s viewpoint, a chick with a purple ribbon is in front of a ceramic cup, while a chick with a blue bonnet is behind the cup.
 </div>

-If someone asks, "*Grab me the chick behind the cup*," the instruction makes sense only if we can correctly identify the "cup" (*what*) and accurately interpret what "behind" means in the appropriate reference frame (*relational where*).
+If someone asks, "*Grab me the chick behind the cup*," the instruction only makes sense if we can correctly identify the "cup" (*what*) and accurately interpret what "behind" means in the appropriate reference frame (*relational where*).
 For example, if "behind" is defined relative to the camera’s viewpoint, it refers to the object that is farther from the camera than the cup.
-This kind of relational reasoning is fundamental to real-world systems such as autonomous vehicles and robotic arms, in which understanding both the objects and their spatial relationships is critical for safe and reliable action.
+This kind of relational reasoning is fundamental to real-world systems such as autonomous vehicles and robotic arms, where understanding both the objects and their spatial relationships is critical for safe and reliable action.

-Modern vision-language models (VLMs), such as Gemini and ChatGPT, have become remarkably good at the "***what***."
+Modern vision-language models (VLMs), such as Gemini and ChatGPT, have become remarkably good at the *what*.
 When asked to describe an image or generate a caption, they often produce accurate and detailed responses.
-As these models grow larger and get trained on increasingly vast datasets, their ability to recognize objects and describe their visible content continues to improve.
-In many evaluations<d-cite key="lin2014microsoft"></d-cite><d-cite key="antol2015vqa"></d-cite>, they demonstrate nearly human-level performance in identifying what is present in an image.
+As these models grow larger and get trained on increasingly more datasets, their ability to recognize objects and describe their visible content continues to improve.
+In many evaluations<d-cite key="lin2014microsoft"></d-cite><d-cite key="antol2015vqa"></d-cite>, they already achieve near human-level performance at identifying what is present in an image.

-Yet, when it comes to reasoning "**where**" things are relative to each other, these same models often fall short.
+However, when it comes to reasoning about *where* things are relative to each other, these same models often fall short.

-This "what" vs. "where" paradox in modern VLMs becomes clear in combined reasoning tasks such as "*Find the hidden object*," as shown in the following example.<d-footnote>View the actual conversation <a href="https://gemini.google.com/share/f5622207a4e3">here</a></d-footnote>.
+This <mark><b>"what" vs. "where" paradox</b></mark> in modern VLMs becomes especially clear in combined reasoning tasks like "*Find the hidden object*."<d-footnote>View the actual conversation <a href="https://gemini.google.com/share/f5622207a4e3">here</a>.</d-footnote>

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">